 Family Reunification is a very important step for many people in recovery.
 This is the healing and renewing of those broken bonds shattered by substance abuse.
 The RCC provides the Family Reunification Room to meet these needs.
 It is a safe, comfortable, and private area for supervised and unsupervised visits between families.

 The evolution of technology has increased the skill gap between applicants who may not share the same access to resources to obtain these basic computer skills required.
 At the RCC, we have a computer lab open daily for our participants to regain lost or stolen documents and have an opportunity to learn computer skills while practicing their recovery.
-This gives our participants a greater chance at securing employment, who are guided by our employment specialist.
-The employment specialist helps our participants practice their computer skills by navigating jobs online and creating necessary documents needed to gain employment.
+This gives our participants a greater chance at securing employment, who are guided by James – our employment specialist.
+James helps our participants hone in on their computer skills by navigating jobs online and creating necessary documents needed to gain employment.

 other services offered: